Unified Convergence Analysis for Adaptive Optimization with Moving Average Estimator: Novel Analysis of Adaptive Methods for Non-Convex Minimization

-where $c_l\leq c_u$ and $\Pi_{[a, b]}$ is a projection operator that projects the input into the range $[a, b]$.
-We summarize these updates and their satisfactions of Assumption~\ref{ass:2} in Table~\ref{tab:2}.
-It is notable that the convergence analysis of AdaBound in \citep{luo2018adaptive} has some issues, which is pointed out by \citep{savarese2019convergence}.
-The latter gives a convergence analysis but still based on an unrealistic condition.
+where $c_l\leq c_u$ and $\Pi_{[a, b]}$ is a projection operator that projects each element of the input into the range $[a, b]$.
+It's important to note that (\ref{eq:adabound_update}) aligns with Assumption \ref{ass:2}, and therefore, fits within the scope of our analysis.
+We summarize various updates and their satisfactions of Assumption~\ref{ass:2} in Table~\ref{tab:2}.
+It is notable that the convergence analysis of AdaBound in \citep{luo2018adaptive} has some issues.
+As pointed out by \citep{savarese2019convergence}, \citep{luo2018adaptive} actually needs the step size for each coordinate to be non-increasing, which usually does not hold in adaptive algorithms. \citep{luo2018adaptive} gives a convergence analysis for AdaBound but still based on a restrictive condition, i.e., $\frac{t}{\eta_l(t)} - \frac{t-1}{\eta_u(t)} \leq M$ where $M>0$ is a constant and $\eta_l(t), \eta_u(t)$ are the lower and upper bounds for step sizes at iteration $t$, respetively.
 Note that SHB also satisfies Assumption \ref{ass:2} automatically.